 - The temperature or humidity of the enclosure is incorrect.

 - The snake is stressed from its environment or too much handling.

 It is perfectly normal for ball pythons to avoid eating for several weeks, especially during the winter breeding season.
 If a snake stops eating, watch it closely for any signs of poor health, especially weight loss.
 If the snake has not eaten after 45 to 60 days, or if it shows other signs of distress, it may be necessary to consult a veterinarian experienced with pet snakes and other reptiles.

-The Right Diet Is Crucial for Good Health
+The Right Diet Is Crucial for Your Ball Python's Good Health

 By understanding what ball pythons eat and how to feed them properly, it is possible to provide your pet snake with a healthy, nutritious diet.
 Combine that diet with good husbandry, and your pet will likely live a longer, more contented life.